 Scott grew up in Leroy, NY, graduated from SUNY Brockport in 2017, and currently resides in Rochester, NY.
 He is very active in the Rochester community where he co-founded The Rochester Sunrise Movement hub — a local climate justice activist organization.

 Sujatha Ramanujan, PhD

 Managing Director, Luminate

-Sujatha Ramanujan is serial entrepreneur and seasoned executive with 25 years of experience in Clinical Devices and in Consumer Electronics.
-Sujatha has started, built and grown three startup businesses in cardiac surgical equipment, optical communications and nano materials.
+Sujatha Ramanujan is a serial entrepreneur and seasoned executive with 25 years of experience in Clinical Devices and in Consumer Electronics.
+Sujatha has started, built, and grown three startup businesses in cardiac surgical equipment, optical communications, and nano materials.
 In addition, as CTO and Product Line Manager of Mammography CAD and Pediatric Businesses within Kodak and Carestream, her team developed and launched clinical equipment and Clinical IT on every continent.
 Sujatha has held scientific, technical leadership, and laboratory head positions in Chrysler Corporation, GE, Kodak, Carestream, and Intrinsiq Materials.
 She holds 28 issued US patents.

 Dr. Ramanujan holds a PhD in Electrical Engineering from the University of Michigan and is an Executive Board Member of the National Women’s Hall of Fame.

 Managing Director, Technology Commercialization & Scale For ClimateTech